“They made life bitter for Isaac and Rebekah” (Genesis 26:35).

 Welcome to the human race.

-Petersen has written chapters on the marriages of people like Martin and Katie Luther, of C. S. and Joy Lewis, and of Billy and Nell Sunday.
+Petersen has chapters on the marriages of Martin and Katie Luther, of C. S. and Joy Lewis, and of Billy and Nell Sunday.
 He writes about Charles and Susie Spurgeon, Dwight and Emma Moody, John and Molly Wesley, and Billy and Ruth Graham.
 He has chapters titled “Grace Livingston Hill and her two husbands,” and “John Bunyan and his two wives.”

 These days, I tell young pastors’ wives that they have so much in common with one another, even across denominational lines.
 The wife of the Church of God pastor, the wife of the Holiness pastor, the wife of the Presbyterian pastor, the wife of the Christian Church pastor, and the wife of the Southern Baptist pastor–to name a few–all fight the same battles.